 This Compensation Discussion and Analysis provides you with a detailed description of our executive compensation philosophy and programs, the compensation decisions the Committee has made under those programs and the factors considered in making those decisions.
-This Compensation Discussion and Analysis focuses on the compensation of our named executive officers for 2021, who were:
+This Compensation Discussion and Analysis focuses on the compensation of our named executive officers (NEOs) for 2023, who were:

-Name Title (as of December 31, 2021) Steven J. Johnston Chairman, President and Chief Executive Officer Michael J. Sewell Chief Financial Officer and Senior Vice President Martin F. Hollenbeck Chief Investment Officer and Senior Vice President John S. Kellington Chief Information Officer and Senior Vice President Stephen M. Spray Chief Insurance Officer and Senior Vice President
+Name Title Steven J. Johnston Chairman and CEO Michael J. Sewell Chief Financial Officer and Executive Vice President Stephen M. Spray President John S. Kellington Chief Information Officer and Executive Vice President Teresa C. Cracas Chief Risk Officer and Executive Vice President